emilecaron/flask-errors/README.md

 * Store any error in a local persistant sqlite database
 * Provide a simple UI with error list and details
 * Provide a rest endpoint to the errors data
+* Provide a substitution errohandler system for flask, with:
+** best handler selection mecanism, based on inheritence level ** handler chaining: the next best handler is triggered if the first one raises

 # How to use
 Two extra lines are required in your flask application: